 - credit providers (for credit-related purposes such as creditworthiness, credit rating, credit provision and financing);

 - our professional advisers, including our accountants, auditors and lawyers;

 - government and regulatory authorities and other organisations, as required or authorised by law;

 - organisations who manage our business strategies, including those involved in a transfer/sale of all or part of our assets or business (including accounts and trade receivables) and those involved in managing our business risk and funding functions; and

-- the police or other appropriate persons where your communication suggests possible illegal activity or harm to themselves or others.
+- the police or other appropriate persons where your communication suggests possible illegal activity or harm to others.

 Contacting us about privacy

 If you would like more information about the way we manage personal information that we hold about you, or are concerned that we may have breached your privacy, please contact us by email or by post.